fitbl4nk/bl4nk.kr/content/blog/Kalmar CTF 2025 - RWX series/index.md

 I tried various approaches like `. ~`, `~/*`, `~;*` but all failed.

-Later checking the writeup, I learned it required using gpg (GNU Privacy Guard), the GNU version of PGP.
+Later checking the writeup, I learned it required using GPG (GNU Privacy Guard), the GNU version of PGP.
 It's a tool I'd never heard of, but surprisingly it comes pre-installed on Ubuntu.

-To explain the background for the exploit scenario, regarding PGP:
+To explain the background regarding PGP for the exploit scenario:

 - PGP keys consist of multiple packets:
   - Public key packet